nplrkn/qcore/docs/backlog.md

   govern whether it is really fatal.
 - In message handler combine self.stop self.disconnected and self.give_context into a single field?
 - Test script should always time out when doing wait_for_idle, not just in latest test
+- "Procedure failure: SCTP disconnection" should say which procedure failed

 ## Interop